Sleepydragn1/twitchAFK/README.md

 To do so:
 1. [Setup twitchAFK normally on a non-headless machine.](#setup)
-2. Run that install with the '-e' flag.
-Ex: `slimerjs --headless -P twitchAFK twitchAFK.js -e cookies.json`.
+2. Run that install with the ['-e' flag.](#command-line-arguments) Ex: `slimerjs --headless -P twitchAFK twitchAFK.js -e cookies.json`.
-3. Run the install you wish to import cookies to with the '-i' flag.
-Ex: `slimerjs --headless -P twitchAFK twitchAFK.js -i cookies.json`.
+3. Run the install you wish to import cookies to with the ['-i' flag.](#command-line-arguments) Ex: `slimerjs --headless -P twitchAFK twitchAFK.js -i cookies.json`.

+After this, the imported cookies will be saved to the selected profile and the '-i' flag shouldn't need to be run again.

-Valid cookie files contain JSON formatted arrays of [SlimerJS cookie objects](https://docs.slimerjs.org/current/api/cookie.html).
-This means you technically *could* bypass the exporting process by manually writing a cookies file based on already known cookies from a browser, but frankly it's not worth the headache.
+Valid cookie files contain JSON formatted arrays of [SlimerJS cookie objects.](https://docs.slimerjs.org/current/api/cookie.html) This means you technically *could* bypass the exporting process by manually writing a cookies file based on already known cookies from a browser, but frankly it's not worth the headache.

 ## You're ready to go!